 In addition, a small amount of scholarship funding is also available for individuals who are full-time monastics or members of the clergy (ordained or in full-time training).
 Individuals who wish to be considered for a monastic scholarship should indicate so as part of their scholarship application.

-Scholarship applications for the 2021 Summer Research Institute are submitted as part of the general application form (opening the first week of December 2020).
+Scholarship applications for the 2021 Summer Research Institute are submitted as part of the general application form.
 Scholarship awards come in two types: travel stipends and registration scholarships.
 Applicants may apply to be considered for one or both.
 In order to be considered for a scholarship, applicants must submit a 150-300 word personal statement that describes their need and how a scholarship to the Summer Research Institute will enable their work and help them to achieve their research/professional goals.
 (Please note: individuals applying for a monastic scholarship will also need to provide a brief 150-word description of their monastic/clerical background).